Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I'm obsessed.

-You're looking up O'Brien's Transport?
+You're looking up O'Brien's transport.

+for it.
 Yeah, I'm on there.
+Great reviews.

+semi-trailer.
 Oh, it would be so cool.
+We already

+have the combi van.
 They're all good for branding.

+Come on.
 Because we've got to just park it in Brunswick.

 Do you want to thank some people?
+I would love to thank some people

+as I close my tab on, semi-trailer cabin beds.
 Actually, I'm going to keep it open for later.

 Oh, yeah, yeah, yeah.